 Private Rooms - If you want to be absolutely positive that you have a private room one can be reserved for you for an addition fee of $ 500.00.

 Clothing - bring plenty of warm water proof clothes ( remember that water proof is different than water resistant ), including 2 pairs of water proof boots.
 Don't forget your blaze orange vest, cap and/or orange stocking cap.
 You cannot hunt without an orange vest and an orange hat. ( Be sure to print off the hunter packing checklist for your convenience ).

 Cell Phone Service - Cell phone service in the mountains is come and go.
 Usually if you are within a direct line with a tower you can get service.
 If you can not get service you are more than welcome to use the lodge phone to make calls home to check in.
 AT&T has the best service at the lodge.
 Verizon hardly has service at the lodge.

 Internet - The main cabin is equipped with WIFI.

-Unsuccessful Tag or License Draw - We have no control over how many licenses DOW distributes each year and we are not responsible for unsuccessful tags or licenses that are not drawn.
+Unsuccessful Tag or License Draw - We have no control over how many licenses CPW distributes each year and we are not responsible for unsuccessful tags or licenses that are not drawn.
 No hunt refunds will be given for unsuccessful tag or license draws.
 Unsuccessful draws hunts wil be moved to the next available hunt year.
-If you are not successful take your tags with you and properly dispose of them.
+If you are not successful in your hunt take your tags with you and properly dispose of them.
 DO NOT LEAVE THEM BEHIND.